LordGolias/antistasi/README.md

 The code was greatly simplified, cleaned, and reduced for DRY (e.g. for every 1 line added, 2 lines were deleted, I have +4 years experience as professional software developer).

+# Debug tools

+In the debug window, run

+     [true] AS_DEBUG_init;

+to show in the map all units that are currently spawned (dead or alive).
+This helps tracking if CPU is being used unnecessarily.
+Use `false` to reverse it.

 # Code structure

 - Municion/ -> scripts related with weapons, arsenal and boxes.